-The UPB of loans subject to repurchase obligations from single-family loan sellers declined to \$0.2 billion at December 31, 2015 from \$0.3 billion at December 31, 2014.
-See Note 13 for additional information about loans subject to repurchase obligations.
+The UPB of loans subject to repurchase obligations from single-family loan sellers was \$0.2 billion at both December 31, 2016 and 2015.
+See Note 12 for additional information about loans subject to repurchase obligations.

 - Incentives and compensatory fees We pay various incentives to single-family servicers for completing workouts of problem loans.
-We also assess compensatory fees if single-family servicers do not achieve certain benchmarks with respect to servicing delinquent loans. - Servicing transfers From time to time, we facilitate the transfer of servicing for certain groups of single-family loans that are delinquent or are deemed at risk of default to servicers that we believe have the capabilities and resources necessary to improve the loss mitigation associated with the loans.
-Depending on our experience with the results of these transfers and specific servicer experience and capacity, we may permit additional transfers in the future, subject to FHFA approval in the case of larger transfers.
+We also assess compensatory fees if single-family servicers do not achieve certain benchmarks with respect to servicing delinquent loans. - Servicing transfers From time to time, we may facilitate the transfer of servicing as a result of poor servicer performance, or for certain groups of single-family loans that are delinquent or are deemed at risk of default to servicers that we believe have the capabilities and resources necessary to improve the loss mitigation associated with the loans.
+We may also facilitate the transfer of servicing on loans at the request of the servicer.

-Mortgage and Bond Insurers
+Mortgage, Bond, and Credit Insurers

-We have exposure to mortgage and bond insurers through credit enhancements we obtained on singlefamily loans and certain investments in non-agency mortgage-related securities.
-We also have exposure to insurers through our ACIS transactions.
+We have exposure to mortgage and bond insurers through credit enhancements we obtain on singlefamily loans and certain investments in non-agency mortgage-related securities.
+We also have exposure to insurers and reinsurers through our ACIS and Deep MI transactions (we sometimes refer to these insurers as credit insurers).
 If any of our mortgage or bond insurers fail to fulfill their obligations, we may not receive reimbursement for credit losses to which we are contractually entitled pursuant to our credit enhancement arrangements.

 With respect to primary mortgage insurers, we currently cannot differentiate pricing based on counterparty strength or revoke a primary mortgage insurer's status as an eligible insurer without FHFA approval.
-Further, we do not select the insurance provider on a specific loan, since the selection is made by the lender at the time the loan is originated.
+Further, we do not select the insurance provider on a specific loan, because the selection is made by the lender at the time the loan is originated.
 Accordingly, we are unable to manage our concentration risk with respect to primary mortgage insurers.
-However, in recent years, new entrants emerged that will likely help diversify our concentrated primary mortgage insurer exposure among more market participants over time.
+In recent years, new entrants emerged that have helped diversify our concentrated primary mortgage insurer exposure among more market participants.
+However, mortgage insurers have recently become attractive candidates for acquisition as legacy risks abate and profitability increases, which could lead to increased concentration among mortgage insurers.

-As part of our ACIS credit risk transfer initiative, we regularly obtain insurance coverage from global insurers and reinsurers.
-This initiative incorporates several features designed to increase the likelihood that we will recover on the claims we file with the insurers, including the following:
+As part of our ACIS credit risk transfer transactions, we regularly obtain insurance coverage from global insurers and reinsurers.
+These transactions incorporate several features designed to increase the likelihood that we will recover on the claims we file with the insurers, including the following:

-- In each ACIS transaction, we require the individual ACIS insurers and reinsurers to post collateral to cover portions of their exposure, which helps to promote certainty of coverage and timely claim payment; and - While private mortgage insurance companies are required to be monoline (i.e., to participate solely in the mortgage insurance business, although the holding company may be a diversified insurer), our ACIS insurers and reinsurers participate in multiple types of insurance businesses, which helps to diversify their risk exposure.
+- In each ACIS transaction, we require the individual ACIS insurers and reinsurers to post collateral to cover portions of their exposure, which helps to promote certainty of coverage and timely claim payment; and - While private mortgage insurance companies are required to be monoline (i.e., to participate solely in the mortgage insurance business, although the holding company may be a diversified insurer), our ACIS insurers and reinsurers generally participate in multiple types of insurance businesses, which helps to diversify their risk exposure.